 What are you afraid of?
 What is something that gives you chills or makes you feel uncomfortable when you see it, feel it, or even just think about it?
-When it comes to the population of America there are a few fear or phobias that affect a majority of people.
+When it comes to the population of America, there are a few fear or phobias that affect the majority of people.
 See if you fall into any of these categories:

--Arachnophobia – Fear of Spiders.
-Affects as many as 1 in 3 women & 1 in 4 men.
+Arachnophobia – fear of spiders.
+Affects as many as 1 in 3 women and 1 in 4 men.

--Acrophobia – Fear of Heights.
-Impacts an estimated 23 million people.
+Acrophobia – fear of heights.
+It impacts an estimated 23 million people.

-There are countless others that could be added to the list above, some that make sense (trypanophobia – fear of shots) and plenty that don’t (Arachibutyrophobia: fear of peanut butter sticking to the roof of your mouth.)
-We all have something in our life that spooks us or as my mom likes to say, “gives you the hibby jibbys.”
-Maybe you’re not afraid of snakes & spiders but the less tangible fear of failure, rejection, or being alone cripples you.
-These type fears can affect us in our everyday life by holding us back from engaging in something new, accomplishing a goal, or even limiting what we think we can overcome.
-Fear like this when unchecked can rule over us and greatly influence our Christian walk with God.
-So how do we overcome these personal deep-rooted fears of ours?
+Countless others could be added to the list above.
+Some make sense – trypanophobia, fear of shots and plenty that don’t – arachibutyrophobia, fear of peanut butter sticking to the roof of your mouth.
+We all have something in our life that spooks us or as my mom likes to say, “gives you the heebie-jeebies.”
+Maybe you’re not afraid of snakes and spiders, but the less tangible fear of failure, rejection, or being alone cripples you.
+These types of fears can affect us in our everyday life by holding us back from engaging in something new, accomplishing a goal, or even limiting what we think we can overcome.
+Fear like this, when unchecked, can rule over us and greatly influence our Christian walk with God.
+So how do we overcome these deep-rooted personal fears of ours?
 As always, God’s Word is where we go to find our answer to this question.
 Let’s look at a couple of men in the Bible and see how God helped them conquer their fears.

 Does this remind you of anyone else in the Bible?
 Moses and God go through this exact same exchange.
-In Exodus 3 we see God telling Moses that he will be the leader who organizes, and spear heads the mass exodus of Israel from Egypt.
-At first Moses gives every excuse in the book to try and convince God he isn’t able to do this.
-It’s only after God gives him multiple signs and allows him to use his brother Aaron as a helper that Moses agrees to lead.
-If we take that picture of Moses, one who doubts himself and thinks he’s a nobody who can’t do anything, and compare it to the picture of Moses we see later on the book of Exodus where he is confidently leading the people to battle it’s shocking it’s the same guy!
+In Exodus 3, we see God telling Moses that he will be the leader who organizes and spearheads the mass exodus of Israel from Egypt.
+At first, Moses gives every excuse in the book to try and convince God he isn’t able to do this.
+It’s only after God gives him multiple signs and allows him to use his brother, Aaron, as a helper that Moses agrees to lead.
+If we take that picture of Moses, one who doubts himself and thinks he’s a nobody who can’t do anything and compare it to the picture of Moses we see later on in the book of Exodus where he is confidently leading the people to battle, it’s shocking it’s the same guy!
 What changed?
-Moses finally realizes, just as Gideon did, God was working right alongside of him.
+Moses finally realizes, just as Gideon did, God was working right alongside him.
 He wasn’t alone in the fight.

-We as Christians today need to realize that same thing.
-Whatever are fears are, we have God with us.
-Whatever things we have in front of us that seem to big to overcome or to great for us to accomplish, we have God with us.
-I look at someone who is has arachibutyrophobia (phobia of having peanut butter on the roof of your mouth) and I think, “How in the world could someone be afraid of something like that?”
-I wonder if our God looks at us with the same type of confusion and thinks, ““How could they be fearful when I am with them?”
+We, as Christians today, need to realize that same thing.
+Whatever our fears are, we have God with us.
+Whatever things we have in front of us that seem too big to overcome or too great for us to accomplish, we have God with us.
+I look at someone who has arachibutyrophobia (phobia of having peanut butter on the roof of your mouth), and I think, “How in the world could someone be afraid of something like that?”
+I wonder if our God looks at us with the same type of confusion and thinks, “How could they be fearful when I am with them?”